Valdef/Hubble-constant-GW/README.md

-This file contains my code created to contraint Hubble-Constant using Gravitational waves event.
+This file contains my code created to constrain the Hubble-Constant using Gravitational waves events.
-This is my Master's final year project.
+This is my Master's project.

+In the skymap folder there's the sky localisation of all the GW events. distance.ipynb can find the distance of GW without relying on LIGO, by using Bayesian inference and SNR of event to get high and low estimate. statistical_redshift.ipynb calculate the statistical redshift of the events based on their sky localisation map and the galaxy catalog GLADE+.